What does “nemui” mean in Japanese?

 - watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

 This is a typical usage of “nemui”.
-When we want to say “sleepy” in Japanese, it is a very good option.
+When we want to say “sleepy” in Japanese, this i-adjective is always a very good option.

-It’s worth mentioning that Japanese native speakers tend to omit the subject word in a sentence when they can understand it from the situation and context.
-So, they often just say “nemui” to mean ‘I’m sleepy’.
+It’s also worth mentioning here that Japanese native speakers often omit the subject word in a sentence when they can understand it from the situation and context.
+So, they often say just “nemui” to mean “I’m sleepy” in Japanese.

-So far, I’ve explained “nemui” and how to use it through the example sentence.
+So far, I’ve explained the definition and meaning of “nemui” and how to use it through the example sentence.
 In the rest part of this blog post, I will explain its major conjugations.
 The first one is “nemukunai”.

 Below are the definition and meaning of “nemukunai”.